 Winter in both cities can be cold and dreary.
 However, the cities are still well-lit and decorated for the holiday season, making them magical and festive places to visit.
 If you are interested in indoor activities such as visiting museums, shopping, and dining out, both London and Paris offer plenty of opportunities to keep warm and entertained.
 The holiday season is also a great time to see the cities’ famous Christmas markets and holiday lights.

-I hope this helps you compare London vs Paris for your next trip to Europe.
-Personally, I recommend people spend 5-7 days exploring each city.
-However, if you have budget constraints, just choose the city that seems like the best fit for your family.
+I hope this helps you compare London vs. Paris for your next trip to Europe.
+Personally, I recommend visiting both if you can, as each city offers something truly unique.

 Looking for more Paris and London travel resources?
 Check out my top Paris travel tips, tips for visiting Paris with kids, London travel tips, best London tours for families, things to do in London with kids, where to stay in Paris with kids, how to plan a trip to Paris, 2-day Paris itinerary, 1 day in London, Europe travel tips, and where to stay in London with kids.